10 Mistakes To Avoid When Making Sweet Potato Pie

 5. Using stringy sweet potatoes

-Unlike some pie recipes, there is no need to blind bake or preheat your empty pie crust for this recipe.
-Doing this can cause your pie crust edges to burn.
-Instead, use a pie crust shield.
+No need to blind bake your crust for this recipe.
+Pre-baking can cause the edges to burn before the filling sets.
+Instead, use a pie crust shield or foil to protect the crust while baking.

 9. Serving too soon